ultralytics/yolov5/supervisely/serve/README.md

 # For developers

 This python example illustrates available methods of the deployed model.
 Now you can integrate network predictions to your python script.
-Also this is the way how other Supervisely Apps can communicate with NNs.
+This is the way how other Supervisely Apps can communicate with NNs.
+And also you can use serving app as an example - how to use download NN weights outside Supervisely.

+To implement serving app developer has just to define four methods:
+- function [`get_session_info`](https://github.com/supervisely-ecosystem/yolov5/blob/master/supervisely/serve/src/sly_serve.py#L50) information about deployed model - just returns python dictionary with any useful information
+- function [`construct_model_meta`](https://github.com/supervisely-ecosystem/yolov5/blob/master/supervisely/serve/src/nn_utils.py#L16) - returns model output classes and tags in [Supervisely format](https://docs.supervise.ly/data-organization/00_ann_format_navi)
+- function [`load_model`](https://github.com/supervisely-ecosystem/yolov5/blob/master/supervisely/serve/src/nn_utils.py#L37) - how to load model to the device (cpu or/and gpu) - [link](https://github.com/supervisely-ecosystem/yolov5/blob/master/supervisely/serve/src/sly_serve.py#L165)
+- function [`inference`](https://github.com/supervisely-ecosystem/yolov5/blob/master/supervisely/serve/src/nn_utils.py#L62)  - how to apply model to the image and how to convert predictions to [Supervisely format](https://docs.supervise.ly/data-organization/00_ann_format_navi)

-## Python Example
+## Python Example: how to communicate with deployed model
 ```python
 import json
 import yaml